Dane County starts years-long dredging of Yahara River to improve flow, reduce flood risk

 The dredging could start showing results even after this year.

-Reimer said the lake levels set by the Department of Natural Resources for Monona and Waubesha are about 2 inches apart.
+Reimer said the lake levels set by the state Department of Natural Resources for Monona and Waubesa are about 2 inches apart.
 But on average, he said the lake levels between the two bodies of water differ by 6 inches.

 After the first phase this summer, those levels could be more in line with the state’s order, Reimer said.

-Parisi said it could hopefully mean reduced risk of flooding for Monona and other areas in the county.
+Parisi said he hopes the change means reduced risk of flooding for Monona and other areas in the county.

 The sediment removal project on the Yahara River is separate from another county initiative known as “Suck the Muck,” which started in June 2018.